Surface-modes mediated long-range radiative heat transfer through a plasmonic Su-Schrieffer-Heeger chain: Band structure and Edge Modes

 we can visualize how the Zak phase is accumulated along the band in the first Brillouin zone and the value at $k_x = 2\pi/d$ then gives the full Zak phase.
 The accumulated Zak phase $\gamma_\nu (k_x)$ in Eq.~\eqref{Eq:Zak2} is shown in Fig.~\ref{Fig:Zak} for IP and OP modes choosing $n_{\rm sub} = 1.36 \times 10^{19}$ cm$^{-3}$.
 It can be seen that for the OP modes the two curves overlap clearly showing that $\gamma_0 = 0$ for both OP bands for $\beta = 0.7$ and $\gamma_0 = \pi$ for both OP bands for $\beta = 1.3$.
 Similarly, for the IP modes the curves of the inner bands (orange and green) overlap and $\gamma_0 = 0$ for $\beta = 0.7$ and $\gamma_0 = \pi$ for $\beta = 1.3$ for all bands.
 Hence, for $n_{\rm sub} = 1.36 \times 10^{19}$ cm$^{-3}$ we clearly can expect to find edge modes for $\beta = 1.3$ in the band gaps of the IP and OP modes.
 However for relatively low charge carrier densities like $n_{\rm sub} = 1.30 \times 10^{19}$ cm$^{-3}$ the band gaps close for the IP modes as seen in Fig.~\ref{Fig:BandGap}(a) so that the existence of edge modes is no longer guaranteed for IP modes in that case.

 To verify that there are indeed edge modes within the band gap, we show in Fig.~\ref{Fig:eigmod} the real values of the eigenfrequencies for a finite chain of 60 particles for IP and OP modes.
-In the case of a finite chain, the eigenfrequencies have to be calculated from Eq.~\eqref{Eq:Eigenmodes}, directly.
-To show the difference between topological trivial and non-trivial phase, we superpose the eigenfrequencies for $\beta < 1$ and $\beta > 1$ by means of the transformation $\beta_{\rm new} = 2 - \beta$ for the case of $\beta < 1$.
-The resulting diagram of the eigenfrequencies as function of $\beta$ are shown in Fig.~\ref{Fig:eigmod}.
+In the case of a finite chain, the eigenfrequencies have to be calculated from Eq.~\eqref{Eq:Eigenmodes}, directly. {To make the difference between edge and band modes visible, we also show the inverse participation ratio (IPR) defined as~\cite{GongEtAl2024}

+It is derived from the eigen dipole moments $\mathbf{p}_i$ of particle $i$ and is a measure of the localisation of the modes.
+For band modes with $N$ evenly distributed dipole moments it would simply give $1/N$ and for a fully localized edge mode with non-zero dipole moments for the first and last particle it becomes 0.5.
+Therefore, small IPR on the order of $1/N$ are typical for band modes and large IPR close to 0.5 are a clear signature of highly localized edge modes.} The resulting diagram of the eigenfrequencies as function of $\beta$ are shown in Fig.~\ref{Fig:eigmod}.
 For the OP modes, the two nearly degenerated topological edge modes are clearly visible in the middle of the band gap at frequency $\omega_{\rm EM,OP} \approx 1.7485\times10^{14}\,{\rm rad/s}$.
 For the IP modes, we can only clearly identify the four edge modes (two times two nearly degenerated edge modes) for $\beta > 1.1$.
 That is because the two transversal bands are too close to each other for smaller $\beta$ values so that neither a clear band gap nor edge modes are visible.
 For $\beta = 1.3$ the frequency of two edge modes is approximately $\omega_{\rm EM,IP} \approx 1.7479 \times 10^{14}\,{\rm rad/s}$ and the other two edge modes $\omega_{\rm EM,IP} \approx 1.74865 \times 10^{14}\,{\rm rad/s}$.